Discmonkey/aroundtheworld/readme.md

-I am a bit of data junkie, and I've always been curious about the prices per mile we get on our tickets.
-For example, is a flight to Ulan Batur actually a good deal compared to a flight between Atlanta and NY?
+I've always been curious about the prices per mile we get on our airplane tickets.
+For example, is a flight to Ulan Batur actually a 'good deal' compared to a flight between Atlanta and NY?
 And how do prices oscillate with time?
-And if I want to go on vacation during this week, where should I go?
-How long would it take me to get there?
+And if I want to go on vacation during a particular week, where should I go ( in terms of the best deal on tickets)?

-With these questinos in mind I wanted to create a tool that allows anyone to query the best ticket prices, for multiple destinations, at the same time.
+With these questions in mind I wanted to create a tool that allows anyone to query the best ticket prices, for multiple destinations, at the same time.
 Furthermore, over time it can give a good baseline of whether or not you are getting a price for a particular destination.

 Most current tools concentrate on allowing you to find a flight to one specific destination and they don't give a historical perspective on the price you are getting.
 In other words, is this flight to this airport a good price compared to how much it cost a month ago?